-The special feature of the Internet of Things (IoT) consists essentially of connected devices.
+The special feature of the Internet of Things (IoT) is essentially connected devices.
 These include sensors and actuators as well as backend connections and optionally communicate with gateways and smartphone apps.

-With our CETECOM IoT Cybersecurity services we verify the current state of IoT security of your networked devices – an important milestone in the market launch of your products.
-Benefit from our years of experience in the regulatory certification of products with wireless technologies.
+With our CETECOM IoT cybersecurity tests, we verify the current security status of your connected devices – an important milestone in the market launch of your products.
+Benefit from our years of experience in regulatory certification of products with wireless technologies.

 We have been accredited by the German Accreditation Body (DAkkS) for the European Cybersecurity Standards/Specifications for Consumer IoT devices.